Topics Map > Student Academic Policies > Grades

 The following section concerns L&S policy regarding grade changes for L&S undergraduate students.

 In accordance to current faculty policy and in an effort to maintain both equity and consistency, final semester grades can be changed only because of "clerical error".
-Students cannot petition to improve a course grade by offering to rewrite a paper, turn in additional work, or retake a final exam.
+Students cannot (should not) petition to improve a course grade by offering to rewrite a paper, turn in additional work, or retake a final exam.
 The only exception would be if:

 - the option to improve a grade is available to all students in a given course, and